 Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.
 Before you leave Australia, check if your medication is legal in each country you're travelling to.

-You are allowed to bring into Finland up to a three-month supply of medicine (legally acquired prescription, self-cure medicines and homeopathic products) for personal use.
-Take prescription medicines to cover your entire stay in Finland (up to three months) so you remain in good health.
+You can bring into Finland up to a three-month supply of medicine for personal use.
+This includes prescription medicines, self-cure medicines and homeopathic products.
+Take enough prescription medicines to cover your entire stay in Finland (up to three months) so you remain in good health.
 Always carry a copy of your prescription or a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.
 If you plan to stay in Finland beyond three months, identify early in your stay a doctor and pharmacy that can re-supply your prescription medicines when needed.

 Prescribed narcotics are more highly restricted.
 Visit the